equalitie/BotHound/README.md

 # Description
 Bothound is an automatic DDoS attack detector and botnet classifier.
 Its purpose is to create a historical classification of the attacks with detailed information regarding the attackers (country-based, time-based, etc.).

 Bothound's role is to detect and classify the attacks (incidents), using the anomaly-detection and machine-learning tool [Grey Memory](https://github.com/greymemory).
 BotHound attack classifier reacts to anomalous detectors and starts gathering live information from the Deflect network.
 It computes a behaviour vector for all visitors of the network when Grey Memory detects an anomaly.
 BotHound groups the client IPs in different groups (clusters) using unsupervised machine learning algorithms in order to profile the group of malicious visitors.
 It uses different measures to tag the groups which are more likely to be attackers.
 After that, it feeds all the behaviour vectors of bot IPs into a classifier to detect if the botnet has a history of attacking the [Deflect network](https://wiki.deflect.ca/wiki/Main_Page) in the past.
-It finally generates a report based on its conclusions for Deflect's Sysops and gets feedback to improve its classification performance.
+It finally generates a report based on its conclusions for Deflect's sysops and gets feedback to improve its classification performance.

 # Installation